+1-888-360-0001 8:00AM to 6:00PM EST

 Elevated Liver Enzymes: Causes, Symptoms and Tests

 These liver enzymes are alkaline phosphatase (ALP), alanine transaminase (ALT), aspartate transaminase (AST), and gamma-glutamyl transferase (GGT).
-If your liver is inflamed or damaged, it releases the liver enzymes into your bloodstream (usually ALT or AST).
+If your liver is inflamed or damaged, it releases liver enzymes into your bloodstream (usually ALT or AST).
 This causes an increase in liver enzymes in the blood.

-Causes of Elevated Liver Enzymes
+Causes of High Liver Enzymes

-The most commonly diagnosed cause of elevated liver enzymes and liver inflammation is a fatty liver disease (FLD).
-FLD is a common condition caused by the storage of extra fat in the liver.
-According to research, almost half of patients with high liver enzyme levels have fatty liver disease.
+An increase in liver enzymes can be attributed to liver inflammation and damage, which have many causes.
+The most commonly diagnosed reason for high liver enzymes is fatty liver disease (FLD).
+FLD is a common condition caused by storing extra fat in the liver.
+Research suggests that nearly half of individuals with high liver enzyme levels have fatty liver disease.

 Other causes for a high level of liver enzymes can include: